milt-francisco/CS-210/Project1-Module 3/README.md

 ### How did you make this program maintainable, readable, and adaptable?
 I made this program maintainable, readable and adaptable by dividing each into their own files.
 This helps by having related functions grouped together, so if the program requirements change, or we want to add new functionality we can easily do this by navigating to the applicable file.
 Additionally, I believe my variable names are descriptive and comments describe what everything does without the entire file being commented out.
 ###
-Ultimately, I know it can be done better and with time I am sure I will adapt to this new language.
+Ultimately, I know it can be done better but as a first project I am pleased with the outcome.